code-423n4/2023-04-rubicon-findings/data/caventa-Q.md

 1.

-initialize functions can be front-run.
+initialize functions and spawnBuddy function can be front-run.
 The initialize function that initializes important contract state can be called by anyone.

 Occurences: